 Salem is a medium-sized city located in the state of Virginia.
 With a population of 25,643 people and eight constituent neighborhoods, Salem is the 36th largest community in Virginia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Salem is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Salem who work in office and administrative support (16.78%), sales jobs (9.71%), and management occupations (8.66%).
+Salem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Salem is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Salem who work in office and administrative support (12.76%), management occupations (9.17%), and sales jobs (9.00%).

 Salem is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Salem enrolled in college, Salem has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The per capita income in Salem in 2010 was $31,274, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $125,096 for a family of four.
 However, Salem contains both very wealthy and poor people as well.

 Salem is a somewhat ethnically-diverse city.
 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Salem include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Salem is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Langs. of India and Spanish.